the lightweight pacifics

 And, someone has even figured out how to model a Q1 from 'Lego bricks' . . .

-Yet, wherever I have been, the project has always stirred considerable interest, and people who have worked with these locos always find some anecdote to tell about them.
+Yet, wherever I have been, this project always stirred considerable interest, and people who have worked with these locos always find some anecdote to tell about them.

-More recently I came across a few other brave souls who have also been busy constructing Q1s down the years.
-Q1 builders are a passionate bunch, and need to be, since each has had to research, design and manufacture the whole lot.
+Q1 builders are a determined bunch, and need to be, since until very recently each has had to research, design and manufacture the whole lot.

 With the permission of various builders of the Q1s shown, there are short articles on their own versions of these intriguing locomotives.